Iowa Property Tax Credits Overview

-First enacted in April of 1937, its purpose was two-fold: primarily to alleviate some tax burden on home owners during the Depression; second, to encourage ownership in the State.
-For FY2014 the state legislature has appropriated $138 million to fund this credit.
+First enacted in April of 1937, its purpose was two-fold: to alleviate some tax burden on homeowners during the Great Depression and to encourage ownership in the State.
+For FY2021 the state legislature appropriated $142.7 million to fund the credit.
 100% payment of this credit is mandated to county governments.
-In the past the state has not fully funded this credit, which effectively forced counties to levy for an unfunded credit.
-This year the state has fully funded the credit so counties do not bear the responsibility of making up the unfunded balance.
+In the past, the state has not fully funded this credit, which effectively forced counties to levy for an unfunded credit.

 EXAMPLE: If your total tax rate is $30/1000 then calculate your credit as follows: